 New power for the FCA to suspend shareholder voting rights for DTR 5 breaches

-Regulations have been made which amend the Financial Services and Markets Act 2000 by introducing new sanctions powers for breaches of the Transparency Rules.
-The most significant change is a new power for the Financial Conduct Authority to apply to court for an order suspending a shareholder's voting rights.
-The Regulations also introduce rules on publicising sanctions that have been imposed.
+HM Treasury has published draft Regulations to amend the Financial Services and Markets Act 2000 by introducing new sanctions powers for breaches of the Transparency Rules.
+The most significant change is a new power for the Financial Conduct Authority to apply to court for an order suspending a shareholder’s voting rights.

 The changes are being made in order to implement into UK law certain parts of the directive which amended the EU Transparency Directive in 2013.
 Member states have until 26 November 2015 to implement those amendments into national law.
-The UK implemented some of the changes ahead of time.
-The Regulations will make some of the other required changes and the remaining changes will be implemented by amendments to the DTRs (see the FCA’s consultation CP 15/11 here).
+The UK has already implemented some of the changes ahead of time.
+The draft Regulations will make some of the required changes and the remaining changes will be implemented by amendments to the DTRs, which the FCA will publish separately.

 Power to suspend shareholder voting rights